The man behind The Grueling Truth - Where Legends Speak

 It took about five minutes of research to find what Os was talking about, and Remember the Titans turns out to be another movie filled with outright lies.

 Though I know that all “Based on a True Story” movies embellish the facts to improve the script, I think it is wrong when people that never existed and storylines that never happened are added.

 Today, here’s the Grueling Truth on 19 lies in Remember the Titans.

 1) Was T.C.
 Williams High School integrated in 1971?

 NO, T.C.
 Williams High was integrated in 1965.
 Now, remember a large part of this movie was about the integration of the school in 1971 and how the team came together, breaking through racial strife – simply not true.

 2) Was there racial tension on the team?

-NO. Many players in the last ten years have come out and told different media outlets that the racial tension portrayed in Remember the Titans did not exist.
+NO. In the last ten years, many players have come out and told different media outlets that the racial tension portrayed in Remember the Titans did not exist.
 Recall that the school had been integrated a full six years before this team even played a game.

 In a Washington Post article, Bill Yoast’s friend Patrick Welsh stated on the movie’s position on the racial tension at the school that “My friend Bill Yoast … told me Disney had taken liberties with the facts, suggesting an overheated atmosphere of racial animosities and fears at the school and in the community that just hadn’t existed.”